ruyd/Concentrate/README.md

 # Concentrate

-A surprisingly helpful app for concentration
+A Surprisingly Helpful App for Concentration

 ## Installation